google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/what-is-mixed-content.md

 Although many browsers report mixed content warnings to the user, by the time this happens, it is too late: the insecure requests have already been performed and the security of the page is compromised.

-This scenario is, unfortunately, quite common on the web, which is why browsers can't just block all mixed requests without restricting the functionality of many sites.
+This scenario has traditionally been quite common on the web, which is why many browsers haven't just blocked all mixed requests, so as not to restrict the functionality of many sites.
+However, as HTTPS has become [overwhelmingly adopted on the web](https://transparencyreport.google.com/https/overview), some browsers have announced that they will begin blocking mixed content ([more below](#blocking-optionally-blockable-content)).

 <figure>
   <img src="imgs/image-gallery-warning.png" alt="Mixed Content: The page was loaded over HTTPS, but requested an insecure image.
 This content should also be served over HTTPS.">